 Governments have rarely been early adopters of newest technologies and have never been at the forefront of innovation in the public sector, save for a few exceptions and isolated cases.
 Due to the sheer scale of their operation and the effect produced by their decisions, public agencies have been traditionally cautious about the ramifications of running experiments that could have unforeseen consequences.

 To a certain extent, such conservatism has been caused by the high cost of retrofitting legacy systems or implementing new ones on a large scale.
 Since government systems were supposed to stay intact for longer periods of time and serve a very large audience, governments preferred not to rush with innovations, but instead adopt technologies that have already been tested by businesses across a variety of industries.

 However, the accelerated pace of technical progress in the recent decades is challenging the old ways of serving the public.
 With more and more data being collected from residents, the infrastructure, and numerous auxiliary services and structures, the need for a comprehensive digital transformation is hard to ignore.

-Let’s take a look at the public sector pioneers of digital transformation and the steps they are taking to secure a safer, healthier, and comfortable future for their citizens.
+Let’s take a look at the pioneers of public sector digital transformation and the steps they are taking to secure a safer, healthier, and comfortable future for their citizens.

 Leading the way